-> Credit for Graduate Work at Other Universities while Enrolled at Emory University
+Credit for Graduate Work at Other Universities while Enrolled at Emory University

 Emory University has arrangements through ARCHE (Atlanta Regional Council for Higher Education), which allow currently enrolled Emory students in good standing to take courses at specific universities in the Atlanta area.
 Please see the Registration section of the LGS online handbook for ARCHE cross-registration information and deadlines.
-The LGS requires preapproval by the mentor and department before they approve students taking courses through ARCHE.
+The LGS requires pre-approval by the mentor and department before they approve students taking courses through ARCHE.
 Your mentor can help you determine what courses might satisfy your training requirements and be consistent with your training goals.

-> Transfer of Prior Graduate Work (including Master's degrees)
+Transfer of Prior Graduate Work (including Master's degrees)

-Students who have attended other graduate programs before Emory may be eligible to apply some of their previous work towards requirements of their concentration(s), the department, and/or the LGS.
+Students who have attended other graduate programs prior to Emory may be eligible to apply some of their previous work towards requirements of their concentration(s), the department, and/or the LGS.
 How you proceed depends on the requirement(s) you are seeking to satisfy, as follows:

 1. Placing out of departmental course requirements.
 Students wishing to waive any of the Psychology Department required courses must first consult with their mentor and get the mentor's approval and then get a waiver from both the instructor of the course and the DGS (who may consult with the Executive Committee).
+Students should provide a syllabus for the course they wish to count for the departmental requirement, along with a transcript confirming successful completion of said course.
 The student should then forward the emails indicating the approvals (mentor, course instructor, and DGS) to the Graduate Program Coordinator, cc'ing the DGS.